epdansereau/llama2-chat-basic-script/README.md

 print(response.json()['assistant_message'].split('[/INST]')[-1].strip())
 ```

-In response, the API will return the assistant's initial response.

 ## Adding a Message to the Conversation

 To add a message to the conversation, send a `POST` request to the `/message` endpoint.
 The JSON body of the request should have a single field, `user_message`.